 The spellbinding town of Keswick has a rich and abundant history.
 The ancient Castlerigg stone circle is a fascinating site and lies just outside of the town boundary.
 Keswick holds a variety of public events, such as a film festival, beer festival and Derwent Water Regatta.

 There are several country pubs and inns in the town, with the oldest dating to the 16th century.
-The Borrowdale Club Site is just 5 miles outside Keswick and lies within National Trust woodland.
+The Borrowdale Caravan and Motorhome Club Campsite is just 5 miles outside Keswick and lies within National Trust woodland.
 On your way here grab your hiking boots to spend some time at the spectacular Helvellyn Mountain.
 Its location is ideal for walking as the beautiful and varied countryside has forested areas, nature trails and farmland walks.

 There are plenty of local lakes to visit too, including Derwent Water, Bassenthwaite Water Buttermere and Crummock Water.
 Adventure is never far off in the Lake District with Air Ventures Paragliding School and Honister Mine Adventures both being close to the site.